Hyperbolic energy and Maskit gluings: Introduction

+After this work was completed, large families of ALH metrics with constant negative scalar curvature and with mass of any sign have been constructed in~\cite{ChDelayNegative} by extending the methods introduced here, with no, or one, or more black-hole-boundaries with prescribed topology, and with any higher-genus topology at conformal infinity.

-To put our work in perspective, the currently known or conjectured lower bounds for the mass of asymptotically Birmingham-Kottler manifolds are summarised in Table~\ref{T29VIII21.1}.
-In particular we note the four-dimensional negative-mass ALH metrics of \cite{PedersenEH,Clarkson:2006zk} (compare \cite{ChenZhang,DoldNegativeMass}), where conformal infinity is a quotient of a sphere.
-We further note that while there exists a notion of mass for general locally asymptotically hyperbolic metrics with constant scalar curvature which admit asymptotic static potentials~\cite{deHaro:2000xn}, nothing is known about the sign of the mass for those which are not asymptotically Birmingham-Kottler.
+We end our introductory remarks by noting that while there exists a notion of mass for general locally asymptotically hyperbolic metrics with constant scalar curvature which admit asymptotic static potentials~\cite{deHaro:2000xn}, nothing is known about the sign of the mass for those which are not asymptotically Birmingham-Kottler.
 See also \cite{HerzlichMAH} for a discussion of the issues occurring in this context. \tikzset{baseline,every tree node/.style={align=center,anchor=north}}